Free next day delivery on stocked items over £30

 (ii) such advice or claim was made within a reasonable time in which case the Company shall not have the benefit of exclusion of liability afforded by this Condition 13(a).

-(b) In the event of a claim for damage, the Customer must ensure that the Consignment and its packaging is held for inspection at a location within the United Kingdom and will provide photographic evidence with the claim form in accordance with Condition 13(a).
+(b) In the event of a claim for damage, the Customer must ensure that the Consignment and its packaging is held for inspection at a location within the United Kingdom and will provide photographic evidence with the evidence submitted in accordance with Condition 13(a).

 (c) A payment of any claim by the Company shall be in full and final settlement of such claim.